progress/openedge-demos/pasoe_sample_app_using_scripts/README.md

 * To run using Podman:
     * Machine running Ubuntu Server 22.04 LTS (2 vCPUs, 4 GiB memory, 16 GiB storage)
     * (Scripts install Podman if a docker executable is not found on the machine)
+* PROGRESS_OE_12.2.9_LNX_64.tar.gz (ESD download)
+* PROGRESS_PASOE_CONTAINER_IMAGE_12.2.9_LNX_64.zip (ESD download)
+* response.ini with your control codes for OpenEdge (you can use the reponse.ini include with the scripts as a template)

-These scripts have been tested using using a virtual machine running on AWS, Azure, and VirtualBox.
+These scripts have been tested using using a virtual machine running on AWS, Azure, and VirtualBox with Vagrant.

 ### Tested Platforms
 |              | Docker           | Podman |